Amory Ngan

 Garry Merkel

 I am primarily a builder.
 I help build relationships, organizations, and processes tailored to the unique characteristics and needs of the groups that I am working with.
-My objective is to help create something that helps those groups better shape their futures.
+My objective is to help create something that helps those groups better envision and shape their own futures.
 Over the last 40 years some of the things that I have been involved in creating include businesses, schools, various land management arrangements, public policies, foundations, working relationships, and governments.
 I am often sought out to help groups work through difficult situations in unknown territory.
-I use a variety of tools including negotiating, brokering, planning, facilitating, chairing, mediating, strategizing, managing, teaching or any other professional skill required for the situation.
+I use a variety of tools including negotiating, brokering, planning, facilitating, chairing, mentoring, mediating, strategizing, managing, teaching or any other professional skill required for the situation.
+My current affiliation with UBC is as the Director of the Centre for Indigenous Land Stewardship.

 Graeme Dick

 Graeme Dick graduated with an MSc from the Faculty of Forestry in 2009 after completing the UBC, Wood Products Processing Co-op program in 2007.
-His work experience has ranged from optimization of strand-based products, to overseeing the technical performance and capabilities of operations, and managing adhesive development efforts for the forest products industry.
+His work experience has ranged from optimization of engineered wood-based products, to overseeing the technical performance and capabilities of operations, managing adhesive development efforts for the forest products industry, and being a technical resource for mergers and acquisitions.
 Graeme has routinely transformed technical departments and laboratories into results-oriented organizations with an emphasis on collaboration within and between operations.

-Graeme is currently the Manager, EWP Development and Quality for Tolko Industries Ltd. He is responsible for leading EWP product and process development and improvement efforts, while ensuring that quality management systems are effectively deployed across the veneer- and strand-based businesses.
+Graeme is currently the Director, Product Quality & Technical Services for Tolko Industries Ltd. He is responsible for leading EWP product and process development and improvement efforts, while ensuring that quality management systems are effectively deployed across the veneer- and strand-based businesses.
 He has been trained in, and practices, Six Sigma and is an active member of the ASQ.
 He has experience effectively interacting with all levels of an organization, driving change through indirect leadership, and employing systematic techniques to problem solving.

 Joe Nemeth

 Joe has vast experience in the business, manufacturing, and pulp & paper industry.
 His previous roles include President and CEO of Catalyst Paper Ltd., Green Belt Renewable Energy, and Canfor, where he oversaw strategic visioning and the overall governance of some of the best-known companies in the business.
-He has additionally held sales, marketing and business, and production development roles with Canfor and Fletcher Challenge Canada Ltd. He is currently the Chairman of the Board of Fortress Paper Ltd. in North Vancouver, where he makes significant contributions to strategic plan development.
+He has additionally held sales, marketing and business, and production development roles with Canfor and Fletcher Challenge Canada Ltd. Joe retired from the Fortress Board a few years back and is now the General Manager of the BC Pulp & Paper Coalition – an informal partnership between the BC pulp and paper industry and Provincial government with a focus on fibre supply and global cost competitiveness.
 Joe has a Bachelor of Science in Forestry from UBC and an MBA from Western University.

 Kiah Allen